tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 </comment>
 <james {% include timecode %}>

-<mark fc>Even early Christianity was more or less accepting of gay men.</mark>
+<mark fc=false>Even early Christianity was more or less accepting of gay men.</mark>

 But that didn't last.